munificent/craftinginterpreters/book/methods-and-initializers.md

 already parses the right expressions and emits `OP_GET_PROPERTY` instructions for them.
 The only changes we need to make are in the runtime.

-When that instruction executes, the receiver is on top of the stack.
+When a property access instruction executes, the instance is on top of the stack.
 The instruction's job is to find a field or method with the given name and replace the top of the stack with the accessed property.

 The interpreter already handles fields, so we simply extend the `OP_GET_PROPERTY` case with another section: